-"The first step is to remove all vegetation within the well area around the tree, " says Reagor, "Then install agricultural drain tile out and down from the trunk in a spokelike pattern.
-Build the well around the tree and fill it gradually over two or three years with coarse sand and structed, the outside grade trees is to prevent damage
+'The first step is to remove all vegetation within the well area around the tree, " says Reagor.
+"Then install agricultural drain tile out and down from the trunk in a spokelike pattern.
+Build the well around the tree and fill it gradually over two or three years with coarse sand and structed, the outside grade can be raised as desired.